emiliosheinz/full-cycle-apache-kafka/README.md

 Partitions can be distributed across different brokers.
 This allows Kafka to scale topics horizontally.
 Each partition is replicated across multiple brokers to ensure fault tolerance.
 This means that if a broker goes down, another broker can take over.

 The number of replicas for a given partition is configurable through the `replication.factor` configuration.
 The default value is 1, but it's recommended to set it to at least 2 to ensure fault tolerance and 3 or more for mission-critical applications that require high availability.

+#### Partition leadership

+Each partition has a leader and one or more followers.
+The leader is responsible for handling read and write requests for the partition and the followers simply replicate the leader's data.
+If, for any reason, the leader goes down, one of the followers becomes the new leader.

+### Delivery guarantees

+Kafka provides the following delivery guarantees:

+- **At most once**: Messages can be lost but are never redelivered.
+If the consumer chooses the latest messages, it means it will only see the new messages arriving since it registered.
+The consumer will miss any messages produced while it is unavailable.
+This could be desirable when the consumer is interested in the current state and losing old messages is acceptable.

+- **At least once**: Messages are never lost but can be redelivered.
+If losing messages is not acceptable, it can choose to read the earliest messages and in this case, the broker returns the messages since its last committed offset.

+- **Exactly once**: Messages are never lost and are never redelivered.
+This is the most complex guarantee and requires coordination between producers and consumers.
+It's not always possible to achieve this guarantee, but Kafka provides the tools to make it possible.

+### Idempotent producers

+Kafka provides a feature called idempotent producers that allows you to produce messages with exactly once semantics.
+This means that even if a producer sends the same message multiple times, it will only be written once to the partition.
+This is achieved by assigning a sequence number to each message and deduplicating messages with the same sequence number.

+### Consumer groups

+Consumers can be grouped together to consume messages from a topic in parallel.
+Each consumer in the group is assigned a subset of the partitions in the topic.
+This allows Kafka to scale the number of consumers and handle a large number of messages per second.

+Only one consumer in the group can consume messages from a partition at a time.
+This means that if you have more consumers in the same group than partitions, some consumers will be idle.
+If you have more partitions than consumers, some consumers will consume messages from multiple partitions.
+In other words, only consumers in different groups can consume messages from the same partition at the same time.